On the Power Saving in High-Speed Ethernet-based Networks for Supercomputers and Data Centers: Introduction

-In summary the main contributions of this paper are the following: \begin{itemize} \item {Study of the power consumption and efficiency in HPC interconnection networks.} \item {Exploration of proposals to reduce link power draw in said networks, tailored to HPC and datacenter workloads.} \item {Study and implementation discussion of PerfBound~\cite{perfbound} in our network simulator.} \item {A proposal (PerfBoundCorrect) to mitigate the oversights and implementation details of PerfBound.} \end{itemize}
+In summary, the main contributions of this paper are the following: \begin{itemize} \item {Study of the power consumption and efficiency in HPC interconnection networks.} \item {Exploration of proposals to reduce link power draw in said networks, tailored to HPC and datacenter workloads.} \item {Study and implementation discussion of PerfBound~\cite{perfbound}, focused on the BXIv3 interconnect.} \item {A proposal (PerfBoundCorrect) to mitigate the oversights and implementation details of PerfBound.} \end{itemize}